Questions and Answers on ModWood

 How can I clean and maintain ModWood?

-• “Sugar soap”, mixed with water works particularly well when used with a yard broom - take care not to scratch the board surface.
+looking great.
+Aqualis Composite Bright or “Sugar soap”, mixed with water, works particularly well when used with a yard broom - take care not to scratch the

-• Stubborn (usually oil-based) stains can be difficult to remove - we find that water-diluted Deck Protect Composite Clean or So Safe deck cleaning products effective.
+board surface.
+Stubborn (usually oil-based) stains on Natural Grain Collection can be difficult to remove - we find that water-diluted Aqualis Composite Bright or So Safe deck cleaning products very effective.

-• Tests have shown that it is possible to remove graffiti paint by using Deck Protect Composite Strip.
+Tests have shown that it is possible to remove graffiti paint by using Aqualis Strip-Ease.

 Can I paint or stain my ModWood?